Killick Martin & Company

 Killick Martin and Company Ltd is a privately owned global transport and logistics company with its head office in the United Kingdom.
 The company can trace its origins back to 1861 when it was founded by Captain James Killick and James Henry Martin.
 The company provides ocean freight, air freight, road freight, customs clearance, warehousing and supply chain management services.
 The company today has 5 offices in the United Kingdom and a global network of agencies.
 The ultimate parent company is Atlantic Pacific Group Ltd.

-Services and solutions
+Services

-Killick Martin & Company Ltd provides ocean freight, air freight, road freight, customs clearance, warehousing, distribution and supply chain management services, with a focus on providing IT-based solutions.
+Killick Martin & Company Ltd provides ocean freight, air freight, road freight, customs clearance, warehousing, distribution and supply chain management services, with a focus on providing IT-based Services.

 They also provide Integrated Logistics including 4PL Management, Supplier & Inventory Management.

-Solutions extend to the world's largest industries including: fast-moving consumer goods, furniture, industrial goods, homewares, pharmaceuticals, healthcare and foodstuffs (both ambient and temperature controlled).
+Services extend to the world's largest industries including: fast-moving consumer goods, furniture, industrial goods, homewares, pharmaceuticals, healthcare and foodstuffs (both ambient and temperature controlled).